studygolang/gctt-godoc/Source/go/format/format.md

 The node type must be *ast.File, *printer.CommentedNode, []ast.Decl, []ast.Stmt,
 or assignment-compatible to ast.Expr, ast.Decl, ast.Spec, or ast.Stmt.
 Node does
 not modify node.
-Imports are not sorted for nodes representing partial source files (i.e., if the node is not an *ast.File or a *printer.CommentedNode not wrapping an *ast.File).
+Imports are not sorted for nodes representing partial source files (for instance, if the node is not an *ast.File or a *printer.CommentedNode not wrapping an *ast.File).

 The function may return early (before the entire result is written) and return a formatting error, for instance due to an incorrect AST.